cosinekitty/sapphire/Pop.md

 When a monophonic cable is connected to the SYNC input port, a trigger received on that port causes all 1..16 polyphonic Pop engines to restart in sync.
-This can be useful for CHAOS set to 0 or a very small value, to bring all the output PULSE channels to a common starting point.
+This can be useful when CHAOS is set to a value very close to zero, in order to bring all the output PULSE channels to a common starting point.

 A polyphonic SYNC cable allows independent control of sync timing on each output engine.
-The final channel in the cable "normals forward" to all remaining required channels.
+The final channel in the cable "normals forward" to all remaining pulse channels.
 Therefore, the monophonic case isn't actually special: the single supplied channel normals forward to all 1..16 pulse engines.